-If the Bank turns out to be right, what are the implications for people who need income from their investments, especially those in retirement?
+If the Bank turns out to be right, what are the implications for people who need income from their savings and investments, especially those in retirement?

 Both cash and fixed interest securities look unpromising at the moment – yields are at or near all time lows.
 This clearly doesn’t mean that there is no place for holding cash and bonds as part of a diversified investment portfolio, but it does mean that investors should be looking for income from shares and property as well.